Jpja/PDFMake-Contract-with-Image-Attachments/README.md

 `pdfmake-contract.html` uses the pdfmake library to generate a legal contract.
 It runs in the browser, JS client-side, and outputs a pdf file.

--template where keywords are replaced with user inputs and algorithms.
+- template where keywords are replaced with user inputs and algorithms.
--dynamic numbering, e.g. `1.
+- dynamic numbering, e.g. `1.
 This is a subheader` and `1.1 And this is a clause`.
--refer to another clause by keyword (so you don't need to keep track of numbering).
+- refer to another clause by keyword (so you don't need to keep track of numbering).
--two optional image attachments.
+- two optional image attachments.
 Paste them from the clipboard while the browser tab is open.

 ### Get started